CCI-MOC/esi/docs/esi-requirements.md

         * Lease a node for their project

         * Create a project network

+        * View all networks accessible by their project automatically (private and public).

         * Grant access to a project network to other projects